AbuAbdULLAH-MuhammadAli/pic2kcal/README.md

 3. Dataset creation

     Run [nn/data/do.sh](nn/data/do.sh) to create the three datasets (per 100g, per portion and per recipe).
-Image files will be created as symlinks to the results from the scraping scripts.
+Image files will be created as symlinks to the results from the extraction scripts.

     **Input**: `data/recipes/recipes_matched.jsonl` and `data/recipes/ingredients_common.json` from above.